The kitchen is the great equalizer. Food doesn’t care about the colour of your skin…

 It was in this conversation that I realized the opportunity in front of me.
-The Production Kitchen is a place to sharpen your skills and work in ‘real life’ conditions – for a student in any level.
+The Production Kitchen is a place to sharpen your skills and work in ‘real-life’ conditions – for a student at any level.
 All culinary colleges offer the restaurant side of practical application but that is only open to intermediate and superior students.

 The Production Kitchen is open to anyone… just volunteer… show up and LEARN.